So Much To Do & See

 The Ouachita National Forest is located primarily in the Ouachita Mountains of Arkansas and Oklahoma.
 Outstanding mountain views coupled with picturesque streams, rivers, and lakes provide a unique and highly valued setting for outdoor recreation.
 The forest offers high quality nature related-sightseeing, scenic driving, hunting, fishing, and dispersed camping.
 Learn about the areas rich history at wayside exhibits along a scenic drive or experience unique botanical, mineral, and prehistoric resources featured in information and educational programs.
 An extensive trail system provides for all types of uses including hiking, mountain biking, horseback riding, and off-highway vehicles (OHV) riding.
 A variety of services can be found at developed campgrounds ranging from rustic tent pads to full-service RV hookups.
 Enjoy exceptional water-based recreation opportunities including fishing, non-motorized boating, and passive enjoyment of streams, rivers and lakes.

-Wolf Pen Gap will be closing on Nov 1 except for Trail 1 from the North trailhead to the South trailhead which stays open year around.
-Two holiday periods will open the trail system at Wolf Pen Gap to OHV use: Nov 23 through Nov 28, and Dec 25 through Jan 2.
-The only closure during that time would be if there is a considerable amount of rain or snow.
-Trail 826 remains closed due to a damaged culvert.
+Wolf Pen Gap is currently closed except for Trail 1 from the North trailhead to the South trailhead which stays open year around.
+Two holiday periods will open the trail system at Wolf Pen Gap to OHV use: from three days prior to Thanksgiving through two days after Thanksgiving, and from Dec.
+25 through Jan.
+2. The only closure during that time would be if there is a considerable amount of rain or snow.
 Please contact the ranger district or the Press Release for additional information

 Loop A at Charlton Recreation Area will open April 1, 2014 for tent camping.
 The campground, located 20 miles west of Hot Springs, was closed in early 2011 when heavy rains and flooding caused major damage in the area.